cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 ## Architecture

 The processor which accesses another processor's variables or functions is called _main processor_.
 The processor which contains these variables and functions is called _remote processor_.
-A main processor can use multiple remote processors, but each remote processor can be used by at most one main processor.
+A main processor can use multiple remote processors, but each remote processor should be used by at most one main processor, unless special care is taken to avoid destructive concurrent access from different processors.
 Furthermore, a remote processor can act as a main processor towards another remote processor.
 Processors can therefore be arranged into an oriented graph—a tree (in the sense of graph theory: the root is the main processor, which starts and controls the execution over the entire processor tree).
 We call the code stored in the topmost main processor a _program_, and the code stored in a remote processor a _module_.

 The execution of the entire distributed program starts with the topmost main processor (there's always just one), while the other remote processors wait until a remote call is initiated from their respective main processor.
 Both the main processor and the remote processors wait until their respective remote processors are initialized.